nmm131/git-ansible-jenkins-docker-k8-terraform-aws-devops-pipeline/README.md

 ## Required by time of the end of this documentation

-1. One VM instance
+1. One VM instance (VM for installing Terraform and  therefore provisioning/starting/automating the DevOps pipeline)
-1. Git
+1. Git (Git for managing version control)
-1. SCM (such as GitHub)
+1. SCM (such as GitHub, for storing devops configuration files and application source code)
-1. Terraform
+1. Terraform (Terraform for defining and provisioning AWS cloud infrastructure)
-1. AWS CLI
+1. AWS CLI (AWS CLI for managing AWS services)
-1. Ansible
+1. Ansible (Ansible for configuring/installing required software on AWS EC2 instances)
-1. Jenkins (specifically Jenkins Configuration as Code)
+1. Jenkins (specifically Jenkins Configuration as Code, for building, testing and deploying applications on SCM)
-1. Docker
+1. Docker (Docker for delivering software in containers)
-1. Kubernetes
+1. Kubernetes (Kubernetes for orchestrating containers)
-1. Flask Application
+1. Flask Application (Flask for deployment to a cluster)
-1. AWS Elasticsearch Domain (Logstash, Elasticsearch, Kibana)
+1. AWS Elasticsearch Domain (Logstash for transforming logs and sending to Elasticsearch, Elasticsearch for storing logs in a database and Kibana for visualizing and analyzing data and metrics)

 **Many of the above requirements are installed automatically and automated.**
 ## CI/CD with AWS